-No changes were made in the objectives, policies or processes during the years ended 31 December 2021 and 2020.
+No changes were made in the objectives, policies or processes during the years ended 31 December 2022 and 2021.
 The Group monitors its capital at the Group level and at each of its subsidiaries.

 The Group monitors capital using a gearing ratio "Financial Leverage Ratio", which is net debt divided by total capital plus net debt.
-The Group includes within net debt, credit facilities granted from banks (such as loans and bank overdrafts) and debt securities issued (if exist).
-Capital represents equity after excluding Non-controlling interest.
+The Group includes within net debt, credit facilities granted from banks (such as loans) and debt securities issued (if exist).
+Capital represents equity after excluding non-controlling interest.

-30. CAPITAL MANAGEMENT (continued)
+31. CAPITAL MANAGEMENT (continued)